Android SDK (Beta)

 {% endhint %}

-## Initialize
+### Initialize

-Configure the SDK once when your app starts or before your first GrowSurf call.
+Enable Mobile SDK access in your GrowSurf program on the instructions page, then configure the SDK once when your app starts or before your first GrowSurf call.

 ```kotlin